 If every building had a white roof, we would be able to cool the surrounding areas.
 That is the reasoning behind a California law about to go into effect next month requiring light reflective roofs on all new buildings.
-It is already the law for new flat roofs here.
+Looking for the best gutter guards on the market?
+Look no further than Mastershield.
+It is already the law for a new roof here.
 Roofers like Longmont roofers are well versed in innovative designs such as this.
+The material has not been fully established, although it is expected that it will be the next factor regulators will focus on.
+Sites like raintechoklahoma.com/sheet-metal/ provide plenty of versatile alternatives and as such is a likely candidate for one of the materials to be accepted in these new laws.

-Here, architect Richard Meier and his partner Michael Palladino have apparently created a design to go one further.
+Here, architect Richard Meier and his partner Michael Palladino whose services you can hire at bellroofcompany.com have apparently created a design to go one further.
 It’s entirely white; roofs, walls, and interiors.

 So this luxury design of a cool and airy Southern California beach house is glamorous and climate friendly.